arvigeus/AZ-204/Topics/Shared Access Signatures.md

 // Works for all SAS types, but less secure. var credential = new StorageSharedKeyCredential("<account-name>", "<account-key>");

-// Using DefaultAzureCredential with Azure AD.
+// Using DefaultAzureCredential with Entra ID.
 More secure, but doesn't work for Service SAS.
 // TokenCredential credential = new DefaultAzureCredential();

 var serviceClient = new BlobServiceClient(new Uri("<account-url>"), credential);